casper-ecosystem/cep18/docs/4-tests.md

 ### Creating Test Functions {#creating-test-functions}

 The previous step has simulated sending a real deploy on the network.
-The next code snippets in `installer_request_builders.rs` defines functions that will be used throughout the testing framework.
+The next code snippet in `installer_request_builders.rs` defines functions that will be used throughout the testing framework:

-These include:

-- `cep18_check_total_supply` - A function for testing the total supply of the CEP18 contract instance.
+- `cep18_check_total_supply` - A function for testing the total supply of the CEP-18 contract instance.
-- `cep18_check_balance_of` - A function for checking an account's balance of CEP18 tokens.
+- `cep18_check_balance_of` - A function for checking an account's balance of CEP-18 tokens.
 - `cep18_check_allowance_of` - A function for checking an account's spending allowance from another account's balance.

-These are followed by functions that will test specific aspects of the CEP18 contract.
+These are followed by functions that will test specific aspects of the CEP-18 contract.
 These include `test_cep18_transfer`, `make_cep18_approve_request` and `test_approve_for`.

-The following code snippet is an example that tests the ability to transfer CEP18 tokens from the default address to the two other addresses established in [contract installation](#installing-the-contract-deploying-the-contract):
+The following code snippet is an example that tests the ability to transfer CEP-18 tokens from the default address to the two other addresses established in [contract installation](#installing-the-contract-deploying-the-contract):

 ```rust
 pub(crate) fn test_cep18_transfer(